brainglobe/brainglobe-workflows/benchmarks/README.md

 pip install asv
 ```

-## Running benchmarks on a default small dataset
+## Running benchmarks on a small default dataset

-To run the benchmarks on a default small dataset:
+To run the benchmarks on the default dataset:

 1. Git clone the `brainglobe-workflows` repository:
     ```